Synt4xErr0r4/json5/README.md

 - added option `duplicateBehavior` (*Parser-only*) for different duplicate behaviors to `JSONOptions` ([proposed here](https://github.com/json5/json5-spec/issues/38)).
 The default behavior is `UNIQUE`.
 The enum `JSONOptions.DuplicateBehavior` defines the following behaviors:
   - `UNIQUE`: Throws an exception when a key is encountered multiple times within the same object
-  - `LAST_VALUE_WINS`: Only the last encountered value is significant, all previous occurrences are silently discarded
+  - `LAST_WINS`: Only the last encountered value is significant, all previous occurrences are silently discarded
   - `DUPLICATE`: Wraps duplicate values inside an array, effectively treating them as if they were declared as one

 Example: